pip-services/pip-services-docs/content/en/conceptual/persistences/_index.md

 ### [SQL Server persistence](sqlserver_persistence)

 This tutorial will help you understand how to create SQL Server persistence components using Pip.Services.
-It begins by explaining how to install the sqlserver module and create the data structure used in the tutorial’s examples.
+It begins by explaining how to install the sqlserver module and create the data structure used in the tutorial's examples.